Chapter 109:2-15 Humane Agent Training Course

 (A) Who must complete the humane agent basic training course:

-(1) Any person appointed as a humane agent pursuant to Revised Code section 1717.06 must complete the basic training course prior to being appointed to such position;
+(1) Any person hired but not yet appointed as a humane agent pursuant to section 1717.06 of the Revised Code ;

 (2) A person serving as a humane agent prior to April 8, 2003, may continue to function as a humane agent until December 31, 2004, after which date he or she must have completed the basic training course, prescribed in this rule, to continue to function.